 Beyond the pale brick homes of the small city that sat nuzzled between the two Hender Mountains laid the undiscovered lands.
 Even so, the never-ending mazes of escaping never seemed to be possible to navigate.
 Why live someplace ruled by those with power, when you can redeem your own?
 This was a quest that Theodore had always dreamed of achieving.
 However, what loomed over him stood forever in his way.
 He lived in the City of Dust, trapped forever in the small confines of what little land the gods deemed necessary to survive.

-His house, which looked no different to the others was beyond the temple gates.
-It sat on a hill, not too far from the market, where most people made barely enough to survive off.
-The house its self sat between two of the same style house, making it rather difficult to find it.
+His house, which looked no different from the others, was beyond the temple gates.
+It sat on a hill, not too far from the market, where most people made barely enough to survive.
+The house itself sat between two of the same style house, making it rather difficult to find.
 More than once he had tried to unlock the wrong house.

 “I’ll sell it to you, boy.
 But you must tell no one of my business.
 Otherwise, I’ll put you in the ground myself.”
 A man told Theo.

 “Thank you, Sir.
 I will keep my lips shut.”
 Theodore replied calmly.
 He had been in this position before.
 He knew it was best to keep cool.
 “May those who hold power bless you and your family.”

 The man nodded and returned the gesture.
 Then, he walked off into the dimly lit street that led to the market.
 Theodore looked down at the item that the man had sold to him.
 It was a small thing, barely the size of Theo’s palm.
 It was metallic but had the texture of furs only the higher-ups owned. he stuffed it into his pocket and wandered out of the compact ally and up the street towards the hill his home sat upon.
 He unlocked his home and dropped his jacket on the chair that sat next to the door.
 He then took off his shoes, which he placed next to the same chair his coat was now on.